baltobor/cocoaPi/objC/baltobor/open_gl/README.md

-**HINT:** This project was just uploaded and was not tested yet.
-Please wait until this hint is removed before you test.
+**HINT:** This project is tested and works with arch linux.
+Testing and tutorial for raspbian must be done.

 # How to prepare raspberryPi for this program: